ix-ax/TIA2AX/README.md

     //Place your logic here

-    //This must be very first
+    //This must be very last
     CopyOutputs();
 END_PROGRAM